 Chat or Text a Librarian for Help

-You can chat with a PCC librarian any time you see the PCC Ask A Librarian chat widget on any of the library's pages (like the PCC Library home page) or in a subject guide like this one.
-You can also get to us through AIM, Yahoo!, or Google Talk.
+You can chat with a PCC librarian any time you see the PCC Ask A Librarian chat widget on the PCC Library website or in a subject guide like this one.

 You can also text a librarian for help at971-259-8398.

 PCC Librarians are not available for chat at this time.
 Email a PCC Librarian and receive an answer the next day, usually in the morning.

 Chat with an after hours librarian from the Answerland service.
 Please give your email address if you would like follow-up from a PCC librarian.